FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: Preliminaries

-\textbf{Attack model.} We consider a cross-silo scenario with an honest-but-curious server and $n$ clients out of which $\nm$ are compromised (referred to as \emph{malicious} clients).
+We consider a cross-silo scenario with an honest-but-curious server and $n$ clients out of which $\nm$ are compromised (referred to as \emph{malicious} clients).
+The number of malicious clients and their identities are unknown to the server.

 A client may be compromised due to hardware malfunction or adversarial corruption.
 In the latter case, we assume that the malicious clients can collude and perform coordinated attacks against the global model.
-In this paper, we focus on data-poisoning attacks, which constitute the most realistic type of attack for cross-silo {\FL} \citep{Shej21}.
+In this paper, we focus on data-poisoning attacks, which constitute the most realistic type of attack for cross-silo {\FL} \cite{Shej21}.

-\section{\NAME: group testing for {\FL} with secure aggregation}
+\section{\NAME: group testing for {\FL}\\ with secure aggregation}

 We consider a population of $n$ clients, $\nm$ of which are malicious.
 We define the \emph{defective vector} $\bfd=(d_1, d_2, \dots, d_n)$ with entries representing whether a client $j$ is malicious ($d_j = 1$) or not ($d_j = 0$).
 It follows that $\sum_{j=1}^n d_j=\nm$.
 Note that $\bfd$ is unknown, i.e., we do not know a priori which clients are malicious.